RSA cryptosystem: Integer factorization and the RSA problem

 The security of the RSA cryptosystem is based on two mathematical problems: the problem of factoring large numbers and the RSA problem.
 Full decryption of an RSA ciphertext is thought to be infeasible on the assumption that both of these problems are hard, i.e., no efficient algorithm exists for solving them.
 Providing security against partial decryption may require the addition of a secure padding scheme.

 The RSA problem is defined as the task of taking eth roots modulo a composite n: recovering a value m such that c ≡ m^{e} (mod n), where (n, e) is an RSA public key, and c is an RSA ciphertext.
 Currently the most promising approach to solving the RSA problem is to factor the modulus n.
 With the ability to recover prime factors, an attacker can compute the secret exponent d from a public key (n, e), then decrypt c using the standard procedure.
 To accomplish this, an attacker factors n into p and q, and computes lcm(p − 1, q − 1) that allows the determination of d from e.
 No polynomial-time method for factoring large integers on a classical computer has yet been found, but it has not been proven that none exists; see integer factorization for a discussion of this problem.

 The first RSA-512 factorization in 1999 used hundreds of computers and required the equivalent of 8,400 MIPS years, over an elapsed time of about seven months.
-By 2009, Benjamin Moody could factor an 512-bit RSA key in 73 days using only public software (GGNFS) and his desktop computer (a dual-core Athlon64 with a 1,900 MHz CPU).
+By 2009, Benjamin Moody could factor a 512-bit RSA key in 73 days using only public software (GGNFS) and his desktop computer (a dual-core Athlon64 with a 1,900 MHz CPU).
 Just less than 5 gigabytes of disk storage was required and about 2.5 gigabytes of RAM for the sieving process.